neuropsychology/psycho.R/docs/_posts/2018-08-31-cite_packages.md

         url = {https://CRAN.R-project.org/package=dplyr},
       }

-For other languages, such as python, it might be a little trickier, but a **quick search on google (*or github*)** should provide you with all the necessary information (version, authors, date). **It's better to have a slightly incomplete citation than no citation at all.**
+For other languages, such as Python or Julia, it might be a little trickier, but a **quick search on google (*or github*)** should provide you with all the necessary information (version, authors, date). **It's better to have a slightly incomplete citation than no citation at all.**

 Previous blogposts
 ==================